ethanbowles03/CollegeProgrammingPortfolio/README.md

 # Snake Game
 >## About This Project
 #### Fully multiplayer snake game that allows multiple players connect.
 Uses a TCP socket handshake to establish connection between the server and the client.
-The server handles the computation of snake, wall, and powerup locations, along with game collisions, physics and score keeping.
+The server handles the computation of snake, wall, and power-up locations, along with game collisions, physics and score keeping.
 The client code connects to the server and displays all information sent by the server on the screen of the player.
 The server has no limit on client connections.
 The goal of the game is to grow your snake as long as possible while avoiding walls and other players.

 >## Current Version - 1.1